slott56/Stingray-Reader/docs/source/demo/profile.rst

 This gives us an HTML-formatted report showing distributions of values in each column.

-This follows the design patterns shown earlier.
+This will follow a number of the design patterns shown earlier.

-See ``demo/profile.py``.
+See the :file:`demo/profile.py` file in the Git repository for the complete source.

 Core Processing
 ===============

 The core proessing is to gather counts of individual sample values.

 ..  literalinclude:: ../../../demo/profile.py
-    :lines: 41-70
+    :lines: 40-69

-The serialization is based on a printed report.
+The serialization uses the :py:func:`print` function to create a file with the needed report.
-This lets us tinker with the formatting via ``print()`` functions.
-The final serialization uses ``contextlib.redirect_stdout`` to capture the print output into a single string.
+This lets us tinker with  string formatting, and use the ``string.Template`` or even the **Jinja** template processing tool.
+It also permits using ``contextlib.redirect_stdout`` to capture the print output into a file.

 Processing Context
 ==================

-This is an edge case.
 A data profiling application doesn't, generally, produce much stateful output.
 It doesn't often update a database.

+This is a "reporting" application.
+In effect, it's an elaborate query.
-This is a "reporting" application, which has two important criteria:
+This means it has two important features:

 -   The output is meant for human consumption.

 -   The processing is fully idempotent.
-    We can run the application as often as needed without worrying about corrupting
-    a database with out-of-order operations
-    or duplicate operations.
+    We can run the application as often as needed without worrying about corrupting a database with out-of-order operations or duplicate operations.

 Because there isn't a significant, persistent state change a persistence management class is -- perhaps -- unnecessary.

-It helps, however, to follow the overall design pattern in case some persistent state change
-*does* become part of this application.
+It helps, however, to follow the overall design pattern in case some persistent state change *does* become part of this application.

 ..  literalinclude:: ../../../demo/profile.py
-    :lines: 76-94
+    :lines: 75-93

+This design lets us write a subclass that provides an alternative definition of the :py:meth:`save_stats` method.
+We can then use the alternative subclass to change the output processing.

 Sheet Processing
 =================